 In the past, I played mental gymnastics to justify those expenses.
 The monthly dose of new clothes were “necessary” for my corporate job.
 Delivery was a time-saver and an “entertainment” expense because we loved food.

 But in reality, the cute outfits and constant stream of delivered treats were a band-aid, a distraction from the real issue: I didn’t enjoy my job or the direction my life was headed.

 I wasn’t able to make that connection until I consciously slowed down and made time for self-reflection.

-Once I realized what was fueling the spending, it was easier to scale back (or in the case of Stitch Fix, stop it entirely).
+Once I realized what was fueling the spending, it was easier to be intentional about my purchases (or in the case of Stitch Fix, stop it entirely).
 When you aren’t buying things to feel happy, impress others, or squeeze an extra few minutes out of a packed schedule, you’ll have more financial freedom.

 It’s human nature to always want more.
 We spend our time, money, and energy trying to own more, do more, achieve more… And yet, once we get what we want, the satisfaction fades faster than a snowflake in July.

 Instead of chasing “more”, simple living teaches us to value what we have.